weaveworks-experiments/fleeet/docs/design/other-designs.md

  - lots of ways of doing things = complexity for the user
  - sync or runtime dependence is not supported

+## ArgoCD ApplicationSet

+The [ApplicationSet controller](https://argocd-applicationset.readthedocs.io/en/stable/) is an Argo labs project which addresses some fleet concerns.
+The design centre is a mechanism for generating Application definitions from a set of generators.
+Each generators yields either a list of parameter replacements (e.g., cluster names), or Application templates (e.g., from directories in a git repository), and the controller effectively calculates the product `parameters x templates` to produce Application definitions.

+This is an elegant mechanism, and I think easy to grasp as a user.
+It is an admin-centric model, because the entry point is an object which assumes a view of all clusters and all configurations.

+Advantages:

+ - it is obvious to the user what is happening with the parameter substitution, because it's all in one place
+ - it feels like a natural extension to the Application abstraction

+Disadvantages:

+ - the result is multiplied out on the management cluster (vs the law of parsimony).
+ - since the aggregate object gives an intension for both modules (units to be synced) and clusters, neither of these are represented individually -- you don't have a view of a module as rolled out, or all things on a cluster (though you can construct at least the latter)

+In principle, you could replicate the mechanism for use with GOTK, and it would have both the advantages and the flaws.
+It might feel a little less like a natural extension to the syncs in GOTK, because they come in two disjoint varieties (Kustomizations and HelmReleases) which don't interoperate.

+What would it look like to try and reproduce the advantages, while mitigating the disadvantages?
+Keeping separate units of sync (modules) and combining into an aggregate for a particular cluster mitigates both the disadvantages, since it keeps the number of objects down to O(clusters), and lets you see the rollout status of a module.
+To retain the transparency of interpolation advantage, parameters need to be specified at the point of access, i.e., modules, and work independently (no interaction with things specified elsewhere).

 ## Starling

 [Starling][starling] is my testing ground for some ideas around fleets.